MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/file-sync/file-sync-troubleshoot-installation.md

 If server registration fails, open the *AfsSrvRegistration\*.log* file located under *%LocalAppData%\Temp* and search for "ErrorMessage" to get the error details.

-If you're unable to identify the cause based on the error message, use the `Debug-StorageSyncServer` cmdlet to help diagnose if server registration is failing due to a network issue or server certificate.
+If you can't identify the cause based on the error message, use the `Debug-StorageSyncServer` cmdlet to help diagnose if server registration fails due to a network issue or server certificate.

 To run diagnostics on the server, run the following PowerShell commands: